easycoder/easycoder.github.io/resources/codex/md/install.md

 </html>~

-Here the script (~code:myscript~) is located in the ~code:{site root}/resources/scripts~ directory.
+Here the script (~code:myscript.ecs~) is located in the ~code:{site root}/resources/ecs~ directory.
 When you write scripts in Codex, put them in this directory, allowing you to directly maintain your site code from any computer (including a smartphone).
+The downloaded package includes a file called ~scripted.html~, which is a script editor with which you can edit files in the ~ecs~ directory.
+You will have to set up an encrypted password in ~code:properties.txt~; it's probably best to contact us for details of this unless you feel like diving into the ~code:rest.php~ REST server.

 If you can deal with the CORS issues you can use a complete URL to retrieve your script from a remote site, as in

-~pre:rest get Script from &#96;https://mysite.com/myscripts/home&#96;~
+~pre:rest get Script from &#96;https://mysite.com/myscripts/home.ecs&#96;~